-The secret is the cream scone recipe.
+The secret to light, fluffy scones is the cream scone recipe.
 Cream replaces butter and milk, and while you think this might make the cooked scone heavier, it doesn’t.
 The dough is easy to roll out and form into shapes then cook into light, airy and simply superb scones.

 Scones by Genevieve Knights, published by Accent Press Ltd, price £7.99, is full of fantastic sweet and savoury scone recipes.

 Alternative scone recipes

 Cream scones are perfect for those who don’t like their afternoon tea too sweet.
 For those that do though, why not try our triple chocolate scones or raspberry and white chocolate scones instead?

 For our full selection of scone recipes that even Mary Berry would be proud of, be sure to visit our scone recipes section.